Enexis Tackles Industry Disruption with 100+ Low-Code Applications

 SAP has a large footprint within the Enexis landscape, serving as their ERP system and being present in 30-40% of their Mendix applications.
 Like many SAP customers, Enexis heavily customized their ERP system over the years but is now migrating to SAP S/4HANA with an aim to keep the core clean.

 The symbiotic relationship between SAP and Mendix makes this possible.
 Enexis can avoid doing custom development in SAP as this is where they will rely on Mendix.
 Additionally, Enexis can still extend critical SAP systems, for instance in the form of reusable components to integrate project, customer, or employee data.

 One Mendix application integrates with SAP SuccessFactors (cloud HR) and exposes this data to other applications more readily to ensure high levels of performance.

-In one instance, Enexis built a project management application with Mendix to replace a PHP solution.
+In another instance, Enexis built a project management application with Mendix to replace a PHP solution.
 The application is integrated with SAP, but end-users only interact with the user-friendly Mendix interface.

 Enterprise Development Decision Tree